Skip to main content

 8 mentions Positive Neutral Negative

 The game has been criticized for lacking a story, with multiple users expressing disappointment and requesting refunds due to its unfinished state.
-Reviewers strongly advise against purchasing it, suggesting that it fails to deliver any narrative content.
+Overall, the absence of a narrative has led to negative reviews and recommendations against purchasing the game.

 • “No story.”